 - The Family Child Care Environment Rating Scale-Revised (FCCERS-R) is designed to assess family child care programs conducted in a provider’s home.

 - The School-Age Care Environment Rating Scale (SACERS) is designed to assess before and after school group care programs for school-age children, 5 to 12 years of age.

 Classroom Assessment Scoring System

-The Classroom Assessment Scoring System (CLASS) measures classroom interactions in three broad domains: Emotional Support, Classroom Organization, and Instructional Support.
-Maryland EXCELS Head Start programs, Public Prekindergarten, and Preschool for All classrooms use the CLASS assessment tool to monitor, measure, and improve program performance.
+The Classroom Assessment Scoring System (CLASS®) measures classroom interactions in three broad domains: Emotional Support, Classroom Organization, and Instructional Support.
+CLASS provides an objective, consistent measure of teacher-child interactions, from supporting cognitive development to connecting with children individually.

 The Business Administration Scale (BAS) for Family Child Care Providers and the Program Administration Scale (PAS) for Child Care Centers and School-Age Programs are reliable tools that identify and measure best administrative practices.
 BAS and PAS assessments are not required for Maryland EXCELS participation, however, programs wishing to receive the Quality Business Practice Achievement must complete the BAS or PAS program.

 For more information on BAS and PAS, visit: